 Under our collaboration agreement with AstraZeneca, AstraZeneca paid us an initial fee of \$10.0 million in February 2006.
 AstraZeneca has agreed to make an additional payment to us of \$20.0 million if it decides to conduct a Phase II clinical trial of TC-1734 (AZD3480) following its completion of additional safety and product characterization studies conducted at its expense to generate further data with respect to TC-1734 (AZD3480).
-We expect AstraZeneca to complete these safety and product characterization studies within approximately six to ten months from June 30, 2006.
-If AstraZeneca terminates our agreement upon completion of any or all of its additional safety and product characterization studies, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us under the a4\mathbb{R}2 research collaboration that we and AstraZeneca are conducting under the agreement while AstraZeneca conducted the studies.
+We expect AstraZeneca to complete these safety and product characterization studies in or before the first quarter of 2007.
+If AstraZeneca terminates our agreement upon completion of any or all of its additional safety and product characterization studies, we would be required to reimburse AstraZeneca for the amount of all research fees that it paid to us for our work performed in the a4\(\text{S}\)2 research collaboration while AstraZeneca conducted the studies.
 In addition, we would be required to pay AstraZeneca an additional \$5.0 million as compensation for assigning to us the data and any intellectual property generated in the studies.